 Connolly, a bicycle enthusiast, had raised a significant amount of capital to bring an automatic bike transmission to the market (hence the name of the company).
 But quickly ditched the idea when he had taken a look at Schlanger’s sketches.
 Feeling the carbon wheels would prove to be a “easier source of income” than the tough to develop automatic transmission.

-Its unique design, being featured on high-end big brand name bicycles, and its aggressive promotion through “big-name racers” meant the wheels we’re noticed and received a fare share of industry accolades.
+Its unique design, being featured on high-end big brand name bicycles, and its aggressive promotion through “big-name racers” meant the wheels were noticed and received a fair share of industry accolades.
 They would even be featured on the TV Show “Pacific Blue” alongside another icon the Trek Y33.

-The first time we would see Spinergy wheels would be Cannondale’s 1995 catalogue.
-But the stunning looks of the Spinergy wheels couldn’t hide the fact that they we’re not the best wheels money could buy.
+The first time we would see Spinergy wheels would be Cannondale’s 1995 catalog.
+But the stunning looks of the Spinergy wheels couldn’t hide the fact that they were not the best wheels money could buy.

 Introduced in 1995 the Spinergy Rev-x Roks MTB wheels would be discontinued 2.5 years later.
 Despite its push into the mountain bike market, MTB riders had little use for aerodynamics.

 It’s the reason why they’re only featured in Cannondale’s 1997 catalog on the high-end XC bikes.
 And none of the top cross-country riders would be spotted using the wheels.
 They simply weren’t good enough for this type of riding.

 At the turn of the millennium it was all over for the Rev-x.
 Mavic had surpassed them in sales with their red-rimmed Mavic Helium wheels, introduced in 1996.